jfilatow/AI-Playbook/pages/appendix/prompt-library/requirements/prompt-user-story-creation.md

 # Context

-e.g. this is adding to an existing applicaiton, so give a suitably detailed summary of that application. e.g. if it has an interface, then saying it must follow GOV.UK standards and style and use GDS components.
-It should also follow GOV.UK Accessibility Guidelines]
+e.g. this is adding to an existing application, so give a suitably detailed summary of that application. e.g. if it has an interface, specify it must follow MYOB design guidelines and accessibility standards (WCAG 2.1 AA).
+Include MYOB UI components and patterns where relevant]
 [INSERT CONTEXT

 E.G. THIS IS ADDING TO AN EXISTING APPLICATION, SO GIVE A SUITABLY DETAILED SUMMARY OF THAT APPLICATION.

-E.G. IF IT HAS AN INTERFACE, THEN SAYING IT MUST FOLLOW GOV.UK STANDARDS AND STYLE AND USE GDS COMPONENTS.
-IT SHOULD ALSO FOLLOW GOV.UK ACCESSIBILITY GUIDELINES]
+E.G. IF IT HAS AN INTERFACE, SPECIFY IT MUST FOLLOW MYOB DESIGN GUIDELINES AND ACCESSIBILITY STANDARDS (WCAG 2.1 AA).
+INCLUDE MYOB UI COMPONENTS AND PATTERNS WHERE RELEVANT]

 # Detailed Requirements